Torin-Perkins/Hobby-Hub/README.md

 Notes:
 Hobby Hub is a cross-platform app built with Xamarin.
 The app can theoreticaly be run on iOS, but has only been tested on Android devices.
+Loading new hobbies and new chats is slow as of the end of Sprint 2